 This recipe for No Cream Creamy Celery Soup makes a low fat version of cream of celery soup that’s not only low in calories, but it’s delicious too!

-There’s nothing quite like a warm bowl of creamy celery soup on a cold day!
-Cream of celery soup will always be one of my top 5 favorites soups.
-It’s velvety, smooth, creamy and it’s just oh so delicious!
+There’s nothing quite like a warm bowl of soup on a cold day!
+Cream of celery soup will always be one of favorite soups.
+It’s velvety smooth, creamy and just oh so delicious!

 Love low fat soups?
 Check out some of these other recipes here on Erren’s Kitchen